Critical Thinking Skills Guideby Becton Loveless

 Critical Thinking by the End of High School

 Entering college, students have hopefully learned several advanced critical thinking skills that will support them through their college work.
 Specifically, there are six critical thinking skills that will support upper high school students and college students.
-These skills can help students to performed better in a range of subjects.
+These skills can help students to perform better in a range of subjects.

 Identification is important to critical thinking because it refers to the ability for a student to identify the existing problem and what factors impact that problem.
 This first critical thinking skill is what gives students the ability to see the scope of the problem and start thinking about how to solve the issue.
 In a new situation, learners ask what the problem is, why it might be happening, and what the outcome is.
 From this initial set of questions, they come to an understanding of the problem’s scope and potential solutions.

 Research of a problem cannot begin until identification has taken place.
 Once identification occurs, a learner can start researching that problem.
 How much research is necessary will depend on the scope of the problem.
-Mathematic problems, for instance, may rely on researching examples of the problem and reviewing more fundamental formulas.
+Mathematical problems, for instance, may rely on researching examples of the problem and reviewing more fundamental formulas.
 More complex problems, such as addressing large social issues, still rely on the same process of understanding the scope of the issue and identifying what materials need to be referenced to address the problem.
 Research is also important when it comes to understanding claims.
 Students should be able to hear a statement, question it, and verify that statement using objective evidence discovered through research.
 This is in contrast to the uncritical response of simply accepting the statement.

 Identifying bias is one of the more difficult skills for students to grasp.
 Everyone has bias, including students themselves.
 A learner needs to be able to identify bias in the materials that they’re looking at that might impact what’s being written.
-Authors may write things that favor a certain points of view, which would impact how much a reader could trust the material.
+Authors may write things that favor a certain point of view, which would impact how much a reader could trust the material.
 On the other hand, students should also be able to examine their own biases.
-It’s important not to write in favor of one’s own view, which become increasingly important as a person progresses upward in their studies through higher education.
-It’s important for student to challenge their own perspectives but also to challenge the evidence that they read.
+It’s important not to write in favor of one’s own view, which becomes increasingly important as a person progresses upward in their studies through higher education.
+It’s important for students to challenge their own perspectives but also to challenge the evidence that they read.

 The ability to make inferences is a critical skill for students to learn as they learn how to analyze data and piece together information.
 During the course of putting together information, it’s always important to learn how to draw conclusions based on that information.
 Students need to be able to look at a body of evidence and make a determination of what that data might mean.
 Not all inferences will be correct, so students also need to be able to reassess their inferences as new data comes up or as existing evidence is reassessed.